 Tip: Leave the park better than you found it.
 Take your trash back out with you.
 Don’t climb the Joshua Trees, and don’t remove pieces of nature or rocks from the park.

 Some people try to find a specific stopping point to wait for the sun to set, however, we were still trying to beat the sun and get near the Hidden Valley which we weren’t successful at.
 We still got amazing views where we pulled over to stop and enjoy a couple of times along the way.

 We found November to be a perfect time to visit Joshua Tree National Park.
 The heat was a bearable 75-80 degrees and the evening wasn’t too cold.
 The views are absolutely out of this world and something every nature lover should get to experience

 Know Before You Go

-Dress in layers and wear a sturdy shoe that you can navigate rocky terrain.
+- Dress in layers and wear sturdy shoes that can navigate rocky terrain.
 The day can be unbearably hot while the evening can get really cold.

-Let someone know your plans just in case of an emergency.
-If you get lost or injured you have a much better chance of survival if someone knows where and when you were hiking and wanting to return.
+- Let someone know your plans just in case of an emergency.
+If you get lost or injured you have a much better chance of survival if someone knows where and when you were hiking and wants to return.

 - Always leave the parks better than you found them.
 Remove your trash, don’t vandalize, and please don’t climb the Joshua Trees!
 Respect nature and it will provide for years to come.